ppissias/xsrpcj/README.md

 Services are grouped into Servers.
 Each server implements a set of services and listens on a specific TCP port.
-In the example above, we define 3 services realized by a server named "Example".
+In the example above, we define 2 services realized by a server named "Persons".

 Lets look closer at the service definition, each service has :

-- a **name** (this will be used for the generation of the name of the method in both the client and server APIs, in combination with the Server name)
+- a **name** : to identify the server (this will be used for the generation of the name of the method in both the client and server APIs, in combination with the Server name)

 - a **request type**: This is the data type that is sent to the server when invoking the service (the request data)